-'''
+-- If the probe keeps track of the time of day, it should

+-- start the first sample of the history at a time such that

+-- when the next hour of the day begins, a sample is

+-- started at that instant.
+This tends to make more

 -- user-friendly reports, and enables comparison of reports

 -- from different probes that have relatively accurate time

 -- of day.

+---

--- The monitor is encouraged to add two history control entries
+-- The probe is encouraged to add two history control entries

 -- per monitored interface upon initialization that describe

 -- a short term and a long term polling period.
 Suggested

--- parameters are 30 seconds for the short term polling
+-- parameters are 30 seconds for the short term polling period

--- period and 30 minutes for the long term period.
+-- and 30 minutes for the long term period.

 historyControlTable OBJECT-TYPE

 SYNTAX SEQUENCE OF HistoryControlEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

 "A list of history control entries."

 ::= \{ history 1 \}

 historyControlEntry OBJECT-TYPE

 SYNTAX HistoryControlEntry

 ACCESS not-accessible

 STATUS mandatory

+'''

+'''

 DESCRIPTION

-"A list of parameters that set up a periodic
+"A list of parameters that set up a periodic sampling

-sampling of statistics."
+of statistics.
+As an example, an instance of the

+historyControlInterval object might be named

+historyControlInterval.2"

 INDEX { historyControlIndex }

 ::= { historyControlTable 1 }

 HistoryControlEntry ::= SEQUENCE {

+historyControlIndex

+INTEGER (1..65535),

-historyControlIndex INTEGER (1..65535),
+historyControlIndex INTEGER (1..65535)

 historyControlDataSource OBJECT IDENTIFIER,

 historyControlBucketsRequested INTEGER (1..65535),

-historyControlBucketsGrantedINTEGER (1..65535),historyControlIntervalINTEGER (1..3600),historyControlOwnerOwnerString,historyControlStatusINTEGER
+historyControlBucketsGranted INTEGER (1..65535),

+historyControlInterval INTEGER (1..3600),

+historyControlOwner OwnerString,

+historyControlStatus EntryStatus

 }

 historyControlIndex OBJECT-TYPE

 SYNTAX INTEGER (1..65535)

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

 "An index that uniquely identifies an entry in the

 historyControl table.
 Each such entry defines a

 set of samples at a particular interval for an

 interface on the device."

 ::= { historyControlEntry 1 }

+historyControlDataSource OBJECT-TYPE

+SYNTAX OBJECT IDENTIFIER

+ACCESS read-write

+STATUS mandatory

+DESCRIPTION

+"This object identifies the source of the data for

+which historical data was collected and

+placed in a media-specific table on behalf of this

+historyControlEntry.
+This source can be any

+interface on this device.
+In order to identify

+a particular interface, this object shall identify

+the instance of the ifIndex object, defined

+in RFC 1213 and RFC 1573 [4,6], for the desired

+interface.
+For example, if an entry were to receive

+data from interface #1, this object would be set

+to ifIndex.1.

+The statistics in this group reflect all packets

+on the local network segment attached to the

 '''

-historyControlDataSource OBJECT-TYPE SYNTAX OBJECT IDENTIFIER ACCESS read-write STATUS mandatory DESCRIPTION "This object identifies the source of the data for which historical data was collected and placed in a media-specific table on behalf of this historyControlEntry.
-This source can be any interface on this device.
-In order to identify a particular interface, this object shall identify the instance of the ifIndex object, defined in [4,6], for the desired interface.
-For example, if an entry were to receive data from interface #1, this object would be set to ifIndex.1.
-The statistics in this group reflect all packets on the local network segment attached to the identified interface.
-This object may not be modified if the associated historyControlStatus object is equal to valid(1)." ::= { historyControlEntry 2 } historyControlBucketsRequested OBJECT-TYPE SYNTAX INTEGER (1..65535) ACCESS read-write STATUS mandatory DESCRIPTION "The requested number of discrete time intervals over which data is to be saved in the part of the media-specific table associated with this historyControl entry.
-When this object is created or modified, the probe should set historyControlBucketsGranted as closely to this object as is possible for the particular probe implementation and available resources."
-DEFVAL $\{50\}$::= { historyControlEntry 3 } historyControlBucketsGranted OBJECT-TYPE SYNTAX INTEGER (1..65535) ACCESS read-only STATUS mandatory DESCRIPTION "The number of discrete sampling intervals over which data shall be saved in the part of the media-specific table associated with this historyControl entry.